This show has now closed, click here for a listing of current and future London shows

 France, Christmas 1183.
 A family Christmas becomes a family at war.
 Henry II, not so young as he was, invites his estranged wife Eleanor of Aquitane, and his three sons, Richard, Geoffrey and John, to spend the festive season with him, his mistress Princess Alais, and her brother, the young King Philip of France.
 Will Henry name who is to be his successor as King of England?
 Their yuletide celebration turns into a combat zone of deceit, betrayal, bitter power games and scabrous wit.

 The cast for this production of The Lion in Winter in London stars Robert Lindsay as 'King Henry II' and Joanna Lumley as 'Eleanor of Aquitaine' with James Norton as 'Geoffrey', Joseph Drake as 'John', Tom Bateman as 'Richard' and Rory Fleck-Byrne as 'King Philip of France' and Sonya Cassidy.
 The production is directed by Trevor Nunn with designs by Stephen Brimson Lewis, lighting by Peter Mumford, music by Paul Edis and sound by Paul Groothuis.
-Robert Lindsay's recent London West End stage credits in Martin Sherman's Onassis at the Novello Theatre in 2010 and John Osborne's The Entertainer at the Old Vic Theatre in 2007.
+Robert Lindsay's recent London West End stage credits in Martin Sherman's Onassis at the Novello Theatre in 2010, John Osborne's The Entertainer at the Old Vic Theatre in 2007, and Edmond Rostand's Cyrano de Bergerac at the Haymarket Theatre in 1992.
 Joanna Lumley was most recently seen on the West End stage in David Hirson's award-winning comedy La BÍte at the Comedy Theatre in 2010 (also Broadway).

 The play's director Trevor Nunn said: "I am excited to be directing the London premiere of a famous play about a power struggle full of sexual politics and political sex, with two such brilliant actors as Robert Lindsay and Joanna Lumley."